Date(s) - Mon Apr 19, 2021

 6:30 pm - 7:30 pm

-In partnership with the Keweenaw Garden Club, the Wild Ones Keweenaw chapter is proud to cosponsor a Zoom discussion of Nancy Lawson’s
+With the Keweenaw Garden Club, the Wild Ones Keweenaw chapter is proud to cosponsor a Zoom discussion of

-Click here to register.
+Click here to register for the book club.
 Here’s what The Library Journal wrote about this big-hearted book:

 Many gardeners divide local flora and fauna into two categories: beneficials and pests.
 Journalist and naturalist Lawson … challenges readers to erase this distinction.
 She goes beyond the usual advice to avoid pesticides, encouraging gardeners to plant native plants, let native weeds grow, and welcome all wildlife even when it eats the plants.
 This gorgeously written, well-argued title will help backyard gardeners see all creatures, from insects to elk, as visitors to be welcomed rather than pests to be removed. … Highly recommend for gardeners at all levels in all regions.